Home Recipes Carrot Souffle (Easy Recipe)

 • Add more cozy holiday flavors with a pinch of ground ginger, orange zest, or pumpkin spice.

 • Want to make them ahead?
-Boil the carrots a day in advance and puree them in the food processor with the rest of the ingredients when ready.
+Boil the carrots a day in advance and puree them in the food processor.
+Then you can quickly make the batter just before baking.

 More Holiday Side Dish Recipes